This document describes how the cloud.gov team approaches configuration management of the core platform.

 - If the repository contains 18F-developed code, the PR must have an automated Code Climate check, which must pass before the PR can be merged.

 - The PR is reviewed by someone other than the committer.
 Pairing via screen-sharing is encouraged and qualifies as a review.
 Review should include assessment of architectural design, DRY principles, security and code quality.
+The reviewer approves the PR via GitHub.

 A continuous integration (CI) server handles automated tests and continuous deployment (CD) of the merged changes.